Living with Herpes: Up Close and Personal with Jenelle Marie Davis of The STD Project

 As for the younger generation, Jenelle hopes to see more sexual responsibility and support, of comprehensive education.
 “Not everyone is going to go one way or the other so everyone’s situation will be different and that’s ok.
 Thorough education will help them feel better about it.
 I hope they are sexually responsible and educating themselves.
 I would like them to have access to more resources.”

-Currently Jenelle is a full-time advocate for her organization The STD Project.
+Currently, Jenelle is a full-time advocate for her organization The STI Project.
 When she is not working she offers her time teaching accounting, Excel, and computer skills at a local community college.

 “I feel like I’ve learned so much from my readers and their stories.
 To know that I have made an impact that is substantial and has changed the course of someone’s life is rewarding.”